Mela User Guide

 Stereo Pan

-The module lets you position left and right channel signals in the stereo field.
+The Stereo Pan module positions the left and right channels in the stereo field.

 Pan